-If you’re planning on changing your roof space into living space, then take a look at these great loft conversion ideas that could inspire your project.
+If you’re planning on changing your roof space into living space, then take a look at these great loft conversion ideas for inspiration for how you can use this new space.

-Maximise Daylight in a Loft Living Room with Rooflights
+Brighten a Loft Living Room with a Bank of Rooflights

 A great design idea if you are looking for a light-filled living room is to consider moving it into your loft.